Mashpee Wampanoag Tribe: 21st century

 On November 13, 2020, the chairman of the Mashpee Wampanoag Tribe and a small business owner from Warwick, Rhode Island, were indicted on two counts of accepting or paying bribes as an agent of an Indian tribal government and one count of conspiring to commit bribery.
 Chairman Cromwell was also indicted on four counts of extortion under color of official right and one count of conspiring to commit extortion.
 According to the indictment, Cromwell contracted with an architecture company owned by David DeQuattro, in connection with the Wampanoag Tribe’s plans to build a resort and casino in Taunton.

 In May 2021, Brian Weeden was elected chairman of the Mashpee Wampanoag’s Tribal Council, as the youngest person ever to serve in this capacity.

 In 2022, in partial resolution of the architectural firm bribery case, former chair Cedric Cromwell was required to repay $210,000 and was sentenced to three years in prison, and David DeQuattro "was sentenced to a year of probation under home confinement."

-Membership
+The Mashpee Wampanoag Tribe considers the Herring Pond Wampanoag Tribe to be a "sister tribe".
+After the Commonwealth of Massachusetts granted state recognition to the Herring Pond Wampanoag Tribe in 2024, the Mashpee Wampanoag Tribe issued a media release stating they considered it "a monumental day for the entire Wampanoag Nation".

+Citizenship

-The Mashpee Wampanoag Tribal Council has established criteria for enrollment as a member.
-The tribe requires that a person be able to document descent from recognized members, must live in or near Mashpee, and be active in the tribe.
+The Mashpee Wampanoag Tribal Council has established criteria for enrollment as a citizen.
+The tribe requires that a person be able to document descent from recognized citizens, must live in or near Mashpee, and be active in the tribe.

 There is currently a moratorium on membership enrollment with no end date in sight.